moddyz/VFXBuild/README.md

 Build and installation recipes for a collection of open-source software commonly used in VFX.

-These scripts have only been tested on Linux.

-Source code will be downloaded to `/tmp` to be built.

-Some of the procedures are referenced from `build_scripts/build_usd.py` which is shipped with [USD](https://github.com/PixarAnimationStudios).
+Much of the procedures are originally referenced from `build_scripts/build_usd.py` which is shipped with [USD](https://github.com/PixarAnimationStudios).
+Thanks!

 ## Table of Contents